Zhengding County: Imperial China

+Modern China

-President of China and General Secretary of CPC Xi Jinping was in charge of Secretary of the county Party Committee between 1983 and 1985.
+In 1949, the county was subordinated to Shijiazhuang Prefecture and in 1986, it came under the jurisdiction of the City of Shijiazhuang.
+The current Chinese Communist Party (CCP) general secretary and Chinese president Xi Jinping was in charge of Secretary of the county Party Committee between 1983 and 1985.
 As a princeling, son of Xi Zhongxun, he was assigned to this rural area on his own request.
-He is credited with having a Qing dynasty style mansion constructed in the area for the filming of Dream of Red Mansions.
+He is credited with promoting the local economy and reducing poverty by building a Qing dynasty-style mansion in the area for the filming of Dream of Red Mansions and the Temple of Zhaoyun.

-Geography and climate
+Geography

+Climate

 Zhengding County ranges from 57.6 to 105.2 m in elevation.
 It has a continental monsoon climate with four distinct seasons.
 The year-round averages are 13.6 °C for the temperature, 62% for the humidity, 474.4 mm for the precipitation, and 2,736 hours for the sunshine time.
 The frost-free period exceeds 200 days per year.

 Administrative Divisions

 As of 2020, Zhengding County administers 2 subdistricts, 4 towns and 3 townships, which in turn control 174 villages and 186 natural villages.